Advice & Information about Covid-19

 Guidance for Filmmakers

 - British Film Commission guidance on Covid-19 safety protocols for the production of film and high-end TV.
+This is updated regularly, and includes the latest travel rules, restrictions and exemptions, so please check back.

 - Guidance for Safe Working in Post-Production and VFX during the COVID-19 Pandemic.